 Notes

-1 This is a compilation of the School Education Act 1999 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 15 March 2013 of the School Education Act 1999 and includes the amendments made by the other written laws referred to in the following table 1a.
 The table also contains information about any reprint.

 Compilation table